Meet Our Team

 Interns

-Ala’addin Ghosheh is a Data Intern at Roots of Success.
+Ala’addin Ghosheh is a Data Visualization Intern with Roots of Success.
 He is currently pursuing a B.S. in Computer Science at the University of California, Santa Cruz.
 He is passionate about using technology to support social impact initiatives and is especially interested in education, environmental justice, and community empowerment.

 Eleni Zerie is a rising senior at Vanderbilt University majoring in Cognitive Studies and minoring in Data Science and Business.
 Before interning at Roots of Success, she worked as a Digital Media Assistant at her university.
 She is passionate about uplifting marginalized groups through community-building and advocacy.